nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 | **Improved prompt** | **Mixtral 8×22B Instruct** | **40%** (4/10) | **100%** | **0.84 s** |
 | Improved prompt | DeepSeek V3.2 | **10%** (1/10) | **90%** | **7.28 s** |

-Initially we had **Qwen2.5-Coder 32B** in scope—it’s purpose-built for SQL and code generation and would’ve been the obvious “heavy hitter” here—but it sits behind **on-demand deployment** on Fireworks, not the **serverless** path we could use for this exercise.
+Initially we had **Qwen2.5-Coder 32B** in scope—it’s purpose-built for SQL and code generation and would’ve been the obvious “heavy hitter” here, but it sits behind **on-demand deployment** on Fireworks, not the **serverless** path we could use for this exercise.
 So we benchmarked against the **strongest serverless models available to us** (Mixtral 8×22B Instruct and DeepSeek V3.2), which still shows clearly what fixing the prompt does for you.
 When MelodyStream is ready to push accuracy further, **a dedicated Qwen Coder deployment** is where I’d go first—it’s usually the cleanest way to get a big jump on gnarly joins and analytics SQL without changing how your teams work with the product.

 A few things jump out:

-- **Improved prompt + Mixtral** is the only combo where **every query was at least valid SQLite** (100% execution), and it **answered four of ten exactly right**—not where we want to land forever, but a real step up from “0% and mostly hallucinated table names.”
+- **Improved prompt + Mixtral** is the only combo where **every query was at least valid SQLite** (100% execution), and it **answered four of ten exactly right**, not where we want to land forever, but a real step up from “0% and mostly hallucinated table names.”
 - **DeepSeek** did pull more queries into “runs without error” with the improved prompt, but **accuracy stayed low** and latency sat around **7.3 seconds per question**.
 For a tool people reach for all day, that’s going to feel heavy, and it didn’t buy you a better hit rate on this set than Mixtral.

 ## What I’d recommend for MelodyStream